bullish-exchange/api-examples/README.md

 Bullish API Examples
 ===================

-This repository contain code examples to help developers get started with using the [Bullish cryptocurrency exchange](https://exchange.bullish.com/), via a programmatic interface.
+This repository contains code examples to help developers get started with using the [Bullish cryptocurrency exchange](https://exchange.bullish.com/), via a programmatic interface.

 Examples are based on the Bullish API documentation at https://api.exchange.bullish.com/docs/api/rest/#overview